MillerLabFTW/IntussusceptionAddon/README.md

 ## Documentation

 This git repository includes: The python file for the add-on, and explanatory videos.

+The tutorial videos below were taken in Blender 2.79.
+We provide an updated version for Blender 2.8x as well as the legacy version for Blender 2.7x.

 ## Installation/Usage Instructions